KeHongYing/OS2020_project1/report.md

 &emsp; We can also find that $FIFO$'s has the smallest error because its loading is the lightest.
 It don't need to recompute the priority and don't need to context switch frequently.
 In contrast, $RR$ and $PSJF$ need to switch more frequently and need to do float compute.

 &emsp; By this compare, It seems that my implement is not bad.
 I've run a script to check my time difference to the ideal time.
-Only one of test data error are exceed $10\%(\text{theoretical is }0.652\text{ and real is }0.892)$.
+The average time error is about $2\%$, and the maximum error isn't exceed $10\%$.